 At Glenmere, we aim to reinforce a consistent, high quality approach to the teaching of phonics across the Early Years Foundation Stage, (EYFS,) Key Stage One and on into Key Stage Two for children who still need this further support.
-In order to do this, we use 'Letters and Sounds' as well as ensuring the books which pupils are reading are in line with phonic phases.
-This is supported by the use of further resources from Read Write Inc.
+In order to do this, we use 'Rocket Phonics' by Rising Stars which is a fully resources, systematic synthetic phonics programme.
+Rocket Phonics home reading books are used alongside the teaching in class.
+This includes both fiction and non-fiction.
+Following from this in Year 2, we use Cosmic Kids - also part of Rising Stars.